jonwensu/Thesis/README.md

 cd path\to\project\Thesis
 php app/console fos:user:create
 ```
 5.)
-Promote admin to admin using "fos:user:promote" and enter "ROLE_ADMIN"
+Promote the account to admin using "fos:user:promote" and enter "ROLE_ADMIN"
 ```
 #!